The Goldfinch (film): Production

+Development and casting

 In July 2014, film rights to the novel were sold to Warner Bros.
 Pictures and RatPac Entertainment with ICM Partners brokering the deal.
 Two years later, John Crowley was hired to direct the film adaptation.
 In August 2017, Warner Bros. finalized a deal with Amazon Studios to co-finance the adaptation, where Amazon would invest in more than a third of the project's budget and obtain streaming rights to the picture on its Prime service, while Warner Bros. would distribute the film in theaters worldwide.

 On October 4, 2017, after a two-month casting search, Ansel Elgort was cast in the lead role of Theodore "Theo" Decker, following his breakout turn in Baby Driver.
 On the same day, cinematographer Roger Deakins revealed to Variety that The Goldfinch was his next project after Blade Runner 2049.
 Later that month, in light of his recent performance in Dunkirk, Aneurin Barnard was cast as Boris.
 On November 15, Sarah Paulson was cast as Xandra.
 By late November, Trevor Gureckis was hired as the film's composer.
 In December 2017, Willa Fitzgerald and Ashleigh Cummings joined the cast.
 During the same month, Kelley Dixon from Breaking Bad and Better Call Saul was enlisted to be the film's editor.
 In January 2018, Jeffrey Wright, Luke Wilson, Finn Wolfhard, and Luke Kleintank joined the cast.
 Later that month, the rest of the cast was announced as principal production commenced.

+Filming

-Principal photography began in New York on January 23, 2018, before moving to Albuquerque on April 3, 2018 for the rest of production.
+Principal photography began in New York on January 23, 2018, before moving to Albuquerque on April 3, 2018, for the rest of production.

 Marketing and release

 Footage from the film was first shown at CinemaCon on April 2, 2019.
-The first official images were released on May 28, 2019, as well as the first official teaser poster of the film.
-The first official trailer was released on May 29, 2019.
+The first official images were released on May 19, 2019, as well as the first official teaser poster of the film.
+The first official trailer was released on May 20, 2019.
 About six months prior to its release, following test screenings, Warner Bros. knew the film would possibly perform poorly and in turn "dramatically" trimmed their prospective marketing plan.

 The Goldfinch premiered at the Toronto International Film Festival on September 8, 2019.
 It was released in cinemas the United States on September 13, 2019, after previously being set for October 11.